al1brn/geonodes/docs/nodes_and_sockets.md

 ## Layer 1: Nodes classes

 The first layer of **geonodes** is made of Geometry node wrappers.
-Instancing a node, simply creates the node 'Math' for the operation `Subtract`:
+Instancing a node, simply creates the node.
+Here the node 'Math' is created for the operation `Subtract`:

 ```python
 from geonodes import nodes
 math_node = nodes.Math(operation='SUBTRACT')
 ```

-The result of this operation can be read through its single output socket whose name is `Value`:
+The result of this operation can be read through its single output socket whose name is `value`:

 ```python
 import geonodes as gn